behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/README.md

 >  bash Miniconda3-latest-Linux-x86_64.sh -b -p ~/miniconda_envs/anaconda3
 >  ```

-> **Note:** Everytime you want to use the conda environment, you need to activate it first locate the path
+> **Note** Everytime you want to use the conda environment, you need to activate it first locate the path
 > to the conda executable and activate the environment.
 For example
 > ```terminal
 >   export PATH="$HOME/miniconda_envs/anaconda3/bin:$PATH"